KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :return: :struct:`Scalar`

-    The total delta-v of this vessel in its current situation, using the stock calulations the KSP game shows in the staging list.
+    The total delta-v of this vessel in its current situation, using the stock calculations the KSP game shows in the staging list.
 Note that this is only as accurate as the stock KSP game's numbers are.

 .. attribute:: Vessel:DELTAVASL